Sean Murphy Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in MLB.
+- The Mets pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.49).
+- The Mets have the 23rd-ranked team ERA across all league pitching staffs (4.53).

-- Carrasco (2-2) gets the starting nod for the Mets in his seventh start of the season.
-He's put together a 5.74 ERA in 31 1/3 innings pitched, with 19 strikeouts.
+- Mets pitchers combine to surrender 81 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his last outing on Wednesday against the Philadelphia Phillies, the righty tossed six innings, giving up one earned run while surrendering six hits.
+- His last appearance was on Thursday against the Philadelphia Phillies, when the righty tossed seven innings, surrendering one earned run while allowing five hits.

-- The 36-year-old has an ERA of 5.74, with 5.5 strikeouts per nine innings, in six games this season.
-Opponents have a .248 batting average against him.
+- The 38-year-old has a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.